[This article is part of the “Foraging Resources” series]

 River Cottage Handbook no1 Mushrooms – by John Wright

-Collins Complete British Mushrooms and Toadstools – by by Paul Sterry & Barry Hughes
+Collins Complete guide to British Mushrooms and Toadstools – by Paul Sterry & Barry Hughes

-Mushrooms (Collins Gem) – by by Patrick Harding & Alan Outen
+Mushrooms (Collins Gem) – by Patrick Harding & Alan Outen

 Complete Mushroom Book, The Quiet Hunt – by Antonio Carluccio